Hill of Ward: History

-The Hill of Ward is the site of an Iron Age earthen ringfort, which was in later times associated with the Kings of Mide and of Munster.
-The hill featured in Irish tales of Tlachtga and her father Mug Ruith, who was said to have ridden his flying machine roth rámach over it.
-In 1168 High King Ruaidrí Ua Conchobair held a massive gathering at the site.
-According to Giraldus Cambrensis in 1172 Tigernán Ua Ruairc King of Bréifne was killed there at a parley with Norman invaders.
+In the Middle Ages, Tlachtga was associated with the Kings of Mide (Meath) and of Munster.
+It was an important assembly site in the kingdom of Meath, along with the Hill of Tara, the Hill of Uisneach, and Tailten.

+In 1167 High King Ruaidrí Ua Conchobair held a massive gathering, or aonach, at the site.
+According to Giraldus Cambrensis in 1172 Tigernán Ua Ruairc, King of Bréifne, was killed there at a parley with Anglo-Norman invaders.